lumusitec/vscode-typescript-node-scaffolding/README.md

 ### Task Runners

-This scaffolding has been developes for as few dependencies as possible.
+This scaffolding has been developed for as few dependencies as possible.
 While it is an accepted standard to use _Gulp_ or _Grunt_ for defining test runner tasks, we rely on `NPM-scripts` and `VS Code tasks`.
+These built-in tools can accomplish all of what can be accomplish using other third-party task runners.

 Tasks are defined in the `./.vscode/tasks.json` file.
 For information on _VS Code Task Definitions_ refer to the documentation here: